modernism

 The rebellious son of a teacher

-Young Khvylovy set out to wander the cities of the empire, immersing himself in proletarian life.
-One day he was a stevedore in the port of Taganrog on the Sea of Azov, and the next he was working in a boiler room in Druzhkivka in Donbas.
+Young Khvyliovyi set out to wander the cities of the empire, immersing himself in proletarian life.
+One day, he was a stevedore in the port of Taganrog on the Sea of Azov, and the next he was working in a boiler room in Druzhkivka in Donbas.
 The First World War distracted him from this life.
 It was a difficult time for the future writer and he remembers it as a “Calvary in a square.”

 In Ukraine, the First World War became a revolution, a struggle for independence of the newly formed Ukrainian People’s Republic and several years of chaotic battles involving various troops.
-Mykola Khvylovy’s bubbly personality required him to participate in the events.
+Mykola Khvyliovyi’s bubbly personality required him to participate in the events.

 Power changed hands very often in those days, so flags and administrations in Ukrainian cities changed like a kaleidoscope.
 Mykola also managed to be on different sides of the barricades, fighting for different units and armies.
 After a series of deadly adventures, he eventually found himself on the side of the Bolsheviks.
 He stayed with them until the end of the war and later joined their party.